howonlee/diogenes8/readme.md

 `dio setupcron`

 Sets up the cronjob for automatic emailing.
-Uses the default vixiecron on ubuntu only: I don't know a way to do anacron without asking for root, and at that point you might as just manually setup cron by running:
+Uses the default vixiecron on ubuntu only: I don't know a way to do anacron without asking for root, and at that point you might as just manually setup cron by running something like:

 ```
-sudo sh -c 'echo "#!/bin/sh
+sudo sh -c 'echo "#!/bin/bash -e
-> sudo -u <your username> dio recs" > /etc/cron.daily/diogenes'
+> sudo -H -u <your username> dio recs" >> /home/<your username>/.diogenes/diogenes.log 2>&1'
 ```

 There's no anacron in OSX, you're supposed to use launchd.
 I have no idea how to use launchd.